 The 300m long retaining wall for Forrestfield Station is almost completed, with 89 of the 93 panels in place.
-The remaining four panels will be installed once the multi-service vehicles no longer require access to the tunnels.
+The remaining four panels will be installed once the multi-service vehicles (MSVs) no longer require access to the tunnels.
 More than 100 counterforts are being used to keep the 8.2m high wall securely in place.
 The counterforts support the 18 tonne wall panels, as well as the backfilling which is required to raise the ground level at the station by up to 6m.

 Forrestfield Station is starting to take shape with the construction of the station’s platform foundations now in progress.
 The island platform will be 150m long, 11.5m wide and will help move an estimated 9800 passengers to and from the new station daily.